EltonZhong/TheRollingStones/source/_posts/code/kotlin/KotlinJsGrammer.md

 // The prefered way is to use class B: hello(new B(""))
 ```
-> When typescript compiled to js, all the types are erasered.
+> When typescript compiled to js, all the types are erased.

 > But in kotlin, it's not.

 ## Error handling:
-You can not catch specified error in typescript(`What a shame!`) and js. but you can do it in kotlin.
+You can not catch the specified errors in typescript(`What a shame!`) and js. but you can do it in kotlin.

 ### You can write multi Error catching blocks.